CSE023-27/Project-about-weather-app-/README.md

-- 👋 Hi, we are  student of National Institute of technology Srinagar @CSE023-27 batch.
+- 👋 Hi, we are  students of National Institute of technology Srinagar @CSE023-27 batch.
 - 👀 we are interested in html ,css ,javascript ,nodejs and more
 - 🌱 we are currently studying Internet web and technology under our professor:- Dr. Yaseen
 - Collaboration in between:-